resech/xmage-docker/README.md

 `docker compose up -d`

-Stop the stack using this command to remove the image and stack:
+Use this command to stop the stack and remove the image:

 `docker compose down mage_weekly --rmi local`